elliotchance/tesseract/doc/SQL Reference/select.md

   : Limit the amount of records to be returned.
 This is performed after all
     operations on the sets are finished (such as ordering and grouping).

-    If you specify a limit higher than the total number of records it will be the same as not specifying the limit at all (all records).
+    If you specify a `LIMIT` higher than the total number of records it will be the same as not specifying the limit at all (all records).
+Alternatively you can use `LIMIT ALL` to return all records.

-    You may also skip rows before the limit like:
+    You may also skip rows before the limit with `OFFSET`:

     ```sql
-    SELECT * FROM bla LIMIT 10, 20
+    SELECT * FROM bla LIMIT 20 OFFSET 10
     ```

-    This will skip the first 10 rows and return a maximum of 20 rows - the limit is exlcusive of the offset.
+    This will skip the first 10 rows and return a maximum of 20 rows - the limit is exclusive of the offset.

+    `LIMIT` is optional like `OFFSET`:

+    ```sql
+    SELECT * FROM bla OFFSET 10
+    ```

     If the offset is larger than the available rows then no rows will be returned.

+    > It is important to note that all the rows up to the `LIMIT` + the `OFFSET`
+    > must be calculated internally so using a large `OFFSET` can be expensive.
+    > In some cases all records of the entire set must be calculated before the
+    > limit can be applied - such as when there is an `ORDER BY` or `GROUP BY`
+    > clauses.